zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 “To be autocratic” (autocratic) means to be someone  who has a lot of power and uses that power very “controllingly,” we might say – someone who is very strict with his or her employees, who’s always telling peo ple what to do, who is always using his or her power to control other people.

-Conrad says, “Give her a little power and it goes t o her head.”
+Conrad says, “Give her a little power and it goes to her head.”
 The expression “to go to one’s head” means something makes one feel ve ry proud, very important, and usually superior to other people.
 In other word s, you think you are better than other people because you were given this power , and suddenly you start to use this power – you start to think that you are mo re important than you really are.
 Conrad then says, “Every decision would be top -down.”
 The term “top-down” refers to a system of decision making in an organiz ation where everything is decided by the people at the top of the organizatio n – that is, the leaders.

 Now of course, generally speaking, the leaders of a ny organization or company are the ones who make the big decisions, but if you  describe a company or an organization as having a very top-down management s tyle, you mean that almost everything gets decided by the leaders.
 The people who work at the company don’t have very much power.
 They don’t have a lot of influence on the decisions that are made.
 The opposite of “top-down” would be “bottom-up.”
 “Bottom-up” would be where people who are at the bottom of the company – the lowest employees, if you will – have some power and some i nfluence on decisions that are made.